Jay Aston: Bucks Fizz

 Aston was, along with Baker, one of the four members of Bucks Fizz when they were formed in 1981 to compete in that year's Eurovision Song Contest.
-They won with "Making Your Mind Up"; the song went to number one in many countries, including the United Kingdom.
-The group went on to become one of the top-selling groups of the 1980s, scoring many hit singles and albums over the next few years, including two more British number ones: "The Land of Make Believe" and "My Camera Never Lies".
+They won with "Making Your Mind Up" and the song went to No1 in many countries, including the United Kingdom.
+The group went on to become one of the top-selling groups of the 1980s, scoring many hit singles and albums over the next few years, including two more British No1s: "The Land of Make Believe" and "My Camera Never Lies".
 Aston designed many of the group's stage outfits.
-In 1983 she performed the lead vocal on the song "When We Were Young", which went on to become one of the group's biggest hits.
+In 1983, she performed the lead vocal on the song "When We Were Young" that went on to become one of the group's biggest hits.